meteor-useraccounts/polymer/README.md

 ## Bring Your Own Polymer

-Adding this package with `meteor add useraccounts:polymer` does not add any other packages providing Polymer .This is to let you choose the flavour you prefer!
+Adding this package with `meteor add useraccounts:polymer` does not add any other packages providing Polymer.
+This is to let you choose the flavour you prefer!
 Or using an Atmosphere package, or straight up with bower!

 ## ADD theses imports manually

 This package does not automatically add the imports for the elements needed.
-If you don't have them imported already you should copy/paste these imports :
+If you don't have them imported already you should include these imports:

 	 ```HTML